-2. Two letters of recommendation to verify desirable personal qualities for entering a counseling and guidance training program.
-The applicant must request these letters, on forms that can be obtained from the department secretary.
-Two administrators or supervisors who have been closely associated with the work of the applicant must attest to the applicant's professional suitability in terms of human relations, Christian character, and potential for counseling as a vocation.

-3. A preadmission interview with at least two members of the Department of Counselor Education faculty who will evaluate the applicant's expressiveness, commitment, values, cultural affirmation, and professional attitudes.
+- 2. Two letters of recommendation to verify desirable personal qualities for entering a counseling and guidance training program.
+The applicant must request these letters on special forms obtainable from the department secretary.
+Two administrators or supervisors who have been closely associated with the work of the applicant must attest to professional suitability in terms of human relations, Christian character, and potential for counseling as a vocation. - 3.
+A preadmission interview with at least two members of the Department of Counselor Education faculty who will evaluate the applicant's expressiveness, commitment, values, cultural affirmation, and professional attitudes.
 When admission is granted without a prior interview, arrangements for the interview must be made during the first few weeks of residence before program approval.